ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 -----------------------

 The rationale behind choosing the previous CNAME convention is due to cybersecurity reasons.
-GitHub allows to verify domains for users and organizations.
-In order to do so, GitHub's online documentation can be found here: `Verifying a domain for your organization site`_.
+GitHub allows to verify domains for users and organizations, see `Verifying a domain for your organization site`_.

 Once an organization has a verified domain, **this prevents external users to the organization from taking over existing direct subdomains**.
 However, deeper subdomains are no longer verified by